 Mandy Chiarieri earned a BA in Marketing from Notre Dame.
 Previously, she worked in advertising at Leo Burnett and is in the process of launching a college consulting business.
 Currently she is involved with the OLPH Women’s Club and volunteers as a college representative host for the Glenbrook South College and Career Center.
 Previously she has served on the Glenview Education Foundation Board of Directors, Lyon/Pleasant Ridge and Springman/Attea PTAs and the District 34 PTA Council.
 Mandy and her husband, Jon, are parents of a daughter at Notre Dame and son and daughter at Glenbrook South.

-Meg Costigan recently completed a career change and works in Marketing for @properties.
+Meg Costigan recently completed a career change and works in Marketing.
 She holds a BA from Baylor University.
+Meg is currently on the board of Family Service Center.
 Previously she served as fundraising chair and communications chair for the Glenview Education Foundation, and has extensive experience in PTA fundraising and District 34 citizens’ committees.
-Meg and her husband, Dan, are parents of a daughter in college and a son at Glenbrook South.
+Meg and her husband, Dan, are parents of a daughter attending Tulane University and a son at Glenbrook South.

 Jennifer Cramer received her BA from Cornell University and her law degree from the University of Pennsylvania.
 She is a founding partner and owner of Solomon & Cramer LLP, a commercial litigation firm.
 She also owns her own legal writing firm, and teaches individual and group writing to attorneys and paralegals across the country.
 Jennifer has always been an active volunteer – supporting District 30 schools, her temple, and other community organizations.
 An avid reader and patron of the Glenview Public Library, Jennifer and her husband, Jeff, are parents of three children, the youngest of whom is a student at Glenbrook South High School.